Comparison

 Mailchimp

-Value weakens when deeper automation or cost control matter
+Value weakens when deeper automation, lower cost, or creator fit matter more

 Pricing Differences